nkroboi/nokrap/README.md

   <img src="media/nokrap.png" alt="app logo" width="200"/>
 </p>

-A no-BS Android app to create and share your digital business card (vCard) via QR code.
+A simple, no-nonsense app for creating and sharing your digital business card (vCard) via QR code—all offline and without accounts, tracking, or data sharing.
+Enter your details, generate your personal QR code, and let others scan it to instantly add your contact—no online signups, third-party links, or extra forms required.

-Others can scan the QR code to **auto-compile all the info directly into their contacts**, so they just have to press save — no need to fill out annoying online forms that people usually skip.
+Unlike many online vCard solutions, all features work directly on your device with no internet connection, and your information stays entirely private.
+Share your contact details with a single scan—privacy-respecting, fast, and frustration-free.

 - 100% free
 - No ads